-Aside from its rich history Greece is also famous for its diverse landscape, from rugged mountains to stunning sandy beaches, lush islands to vast deserts and national parks, all wrapped up in a welcoming culture of delicious food, wine and generosity of spirit.
+Aside from its rich history, Greece is also famous for its diverse landscape, from rugged mountains to stunning sandy beaches, lush islands, and beautiful national parks, with a welcoming culture, deliciously fresh and local food, wine, and generosity of spirit.
 Greece, with its fortunate climate, can be enjoyed all year round!

 “Visit Sparta, Pylos and other remote sites in the southern regions of the Peloponnese, explore Attica, the region around Athens that overlooks the island of Salamis (and site of the famous battle during the Persian wars), or head to Macedonia in the North, land of Alexander the Great.”